bratikov/percona-everest-php-client/docs/Api/DatabaseEngineApi.md

 listDatabaseEngines($namespace): \Everest\Model\DatabaseEngineList
 ```

-List of the available database engines
+List database engines

-List of available database engines
+This API lists all database engines in the specified `namespace`.

 ### Example